 by Lauren Muzyka, Executive Director, Sidewalk Advocates for Life

-Verses: “It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain, so that whatever you ask the Father in my name he may give you.
-This I command you: love one another.” — John 15:16-17
+Verse(s): “It was not you who chose me, but I who chose you and appointed you to go and bear fruit that will remain, so that whatever you ask the Father in my name he may give you.
+This I command you: love one another.”

-While these things can aid the battle for life, we must recognize that Jesus has already answered this question: it is LOVE.
-Love is what lead Christ to the cross to redeem all sin and death, and Love raised Him from the dead.
-Love is what heals relationships, transforms broken hearts and gives us the ability to persevere and do what’s right.
+While these things can aid the battle for life, we must recognize that Jesus has already answered this question: It is LOVE.
+Love is what led Christ to the cross to redeem all sin and death, and Love raised Him from the dead.
+Love is what heals relationships, transforms broken hearts, and gives us the ability to persevere and do what’s right.